mongodb/docs/source/includes/api/list-tables/events/responses/orgs-cloud.rst

        If this field is present in the response, |mms| does not return ``publicKey`` field.

-   * - whitelistEntry
+   * - accessListEntry
      - string
-     - Whitelist entry of the API Key targeted by the event.
+     - Access list entry of the API Key targeted by the event.